SvenElyes/Textanalytics/README.md

 As of now, we will put the task of the character traits at the end of our current development pipeline.
 They present a whole now topic and may be a subsequent task we will approach once we have determined the relations and keywords.

+Sadly the character trait were not able to be investigated, as the time and recources were not available.

 ## (3) Data Analysis

 The bible is well documented.
 So well, there are several GitHub Repositories which have formatted its content to an XML/JSON/SQL state.
 In [this](https://github.com/bibleapi/bibleapi-bibles-json) repository, the bible is available in multiple languages, from which we will use the English version.
 The document structure of the json file follows an easy structure which will make it accessible for use.
 Example: